 He returned shortly with an older, muscular looking man, also about our age.
 “Where’s the Russian?” he asked.

-We called Vladimir over and the two greeted each other cautiously, first in English, then in Russian.
-The other truck driver, who had just pulled in from Jacksonville, three hundred miles away, was also Russian.
+We called Vladimir over and the two greeted each other cautiously, first in English, then in Ukranian.
+The other truck driver, who had just pulled in from Jacksonville, three hundred miles away, was also Ukrainian.

 They were guarded at first, but both got louder and more excited.
 They were soon laughing and actually glowing.
 Vlad and the truck driver were from the same neighborhood in the Ukraine.
 They had common schools and teachers and both knew storekeepers.
 They had grown up about three miles apart!
 Vlad and his new friend talked on the far side of the lot for over an hour, the driver missing his time slot to pick up the wings for his airplane.
 We used it to load ours.
 When they finally returned, the driver laughed and said, “Vladimir, I can longer talk to you!
 You cost me too much money!”